Government Economics Service

 Supporting your learning

-In parallel you will also develop your professional economics knowledge.
-As well as on the job learning and coaching you will access economist specific technical training, seminars and other courses, which can be tailored from our annual programmes to your specific learning needs.
+In parallel you will also develop your professional economics knowledge through on-the-job learning.
+You will also be able to access economist specific technical training, seminars and other courses, which can be tailored from our annual programmes to your specific learning needs.

 Up to £55k